 Not only is this drink delicious, but it has the perk of being made in a fantastic venue.
 Gloria’s Latin Cuisine sits in a converted firehouse in the Bishop Arts neighborhood.
 The neighborhood is vibrant with history and evokes a relaxed, urban feel.
 It’s the ideal location to enjoy this beverage made with Casamigos Silver Tequila, agave nectar, fresh ginger, and lime juice.

 Alchemy is the ancient forerunner of chemistry, but everything about The Tipsy Alchemist’s Loca Rita screams modernity.
 The flavor combination creates an explosive mix for the palette.
 It is crafted with Piña Loca Pineapple tequila, nitrogen cilantro, triple sec, jalapeño reduction, Peychaud’s bitters, and fresh lime juice.

 Mariano’s Mexican Cuisine: The Mariano

-To cap off your trip down the Margarita Mile in Dallas, head to the place that started it all in the icy margarita department.
+To cap off your trip down the Dallas Margarita Mile in Dallas, head to the place that started it all in the icy margarita department.
 As the birthplace of the machine that makes these frosty confections, Mariano’s offers several frozen margaritas.
 Flavors include strawberry, mango, and sangria.
-It’s namesake, The Mariano, is a smooth, relaxed, hand-shaken version of the classic margarita.
+Its namesake, The Mariano, is a smooth, relaxed, hand-shaken version of the classic margarita.

-Additional stops you may want to consider along the Margarita Mile include La Ventana, Revolver Taco, Beto & Son, and Wild Salsa.
+Additional stops you may want to consider along the Dallas’s Margarita Mile include La Ventana, Revolver Taco, Beto & Son, and Wild Salsa.
 Wild Salsa’s signature margarita is pictured directly above.